Esteban-7/movie_recommendation/readme.md

 For this, we divided our work into several modules, each connected to the rest that we will explain below.
 ***First of all, we interact with the "More like this" function on the IMDb platform to generate a list of recommendations based on a film.
 We  use selenium, beautiful soup and scrapy to collect all the information we needed from the site.
 The data  we scrap  from each film is then saved in a Mongodb database.
 Then, we propose our recommendation system by finding a list of movies based on the genre of a given movie, then estimating distance between movies and choosing the closest .
 Finally, to show the results, we created dashboards to do some data analysis comparing IMDB recommendation system and our own.

+### Requirements:

+The installation of the following packages is required:
+- Beautiful Soup
+- Scrapy
+- Selenium
+- Plotly
+- Streamlit
+- Scypy
+- Pandas
+- json

+In addition, it is necessary to download the proper driver for Chrome browser according to the user OS.

 ### Modules